 Let’s face it; the price will always be important, so you need to consider how much you’re willing to spend.
 The best rearview cameras often come with several additional features which will typically increase the selling price.
 You need to understand if these added features are necessities and having a budget will make it easier to make a buying decision because it will decrease the number of products that you have to choose from.

 Buying a higher quality camera will often have a longer life, so you won’t need to replace it as often or repair because it may have a stronger build quality.
 So a longer-term investment is ideal.
+If you’re looking to get greater value for money you could also purchase a caravan sat nav with some models also having rear camera connectivity.

 The best camera setups will come supplied as an all in one kit with all the required parts and components so you can do a full set up.
 This will include ancillary accessories such as mounts and brackets, so although these kits might cost more, they will come with added parts, so you don’t have to spend additional money on extra parts.